 The Texas Education Agency requires the annual submission of several reports related to the use of federal funds.
-The Federal Programs Department collects and compiles the necessary data and prepares the reports for submission to the Agency for Title I-A, Title I-C, Title II-A, Title III-A, Title IV-A, and Title IX-A.
+The Federal Programs Department collects and compiles the necessary data and prepares the reports for submission to the Agency for Title I-A, Title II-A, Title III-A, Title III-A, Title IV-A, and Title IX-A. These reports include:

-The Compliance report consists of information regarding the implementation of Title I-A, Title I-C, Title II-A, Title II-A, Title IV-A and Title IX-A that were implemented during the current school year.
-The Federal Programs Department collects the needed information from other departments and Title programs such as Title I-C Migrant, Title II-A, Title III-A Bilingual, and Private Non-Profit Schools and compiles the report which is reviewed and approved by the Special Programs Administrator prior to the certification of the Superintendent and/or Interim Superintendent and submitted to TEA in Early August.
+The Compliance report consists of information regarding the implementation of Title I-A, Title I-C, Title II-A, Title IV-A, and Title IX-A that were implemented during the current school year.
+The Federal Programs Department collects the needed information from other departments and Title programs such as Title I-C Migrant, Title II-A, and Private Non-Profit Schools and compiles the report which is reviewed and approved by the Special Programs Administrator, Assistant Superintendent for Support Services, and Deputy Superintendent prior to certification by the Superintendent of Schools.

-Federal law requires private schools to be contacted annually to determine which schools wish to participate in the Title I-A, Title I-C, Title II-A, and Title-III.
-It is the responsibility of the District to ensure consultation with the private schools is timely and meaningful.
+Federal law requires private schools to be contacted annually to determine which schools wish to participate in the Title I-A, Title II-A, Title III-A and Title IV-A. It is the responsibility of the District to ensure consultation with the private schools is timely and meaningful.
 Consultation must occur during the design and development of the programs and before the District makes any decisions affecting the opportunities of eligible private school children, teachers, and parents.
 Districts are required to document that the consultation has occurred.
-Private schools attest that this consultation has taken place by signing an Affirmation of Consultation form that is submitted to TEA in early October.
+Private schools attest that this consultation has taken place by signing an Affirmation of Consultation form that is submitted to TEA in September.

-Federal law requires that Title I-A, Title II-A, Title III-A, Title IV-A, and Title IX-A services be provided to eligible students at participating private non-profit schools on a basis that is equitable to services provided to public school students.
+Federal law requires that Title I-A, Title I-C, Title II-A, Title III-A and Title IV-A, and Title IX-A services be provided to eligible students at participating private non-profit schools on a basis that is equitable to services provided to public school students.